 Black light minigolf is too much fun for you?
 Then normal minigolf will certainly do.
 Because it’s a great activity for young and old.
 There are lots of courses all over the city, so here is just a small selection:

-- Minigolf im Volkspark Hamburg – In the middle of the forest right next to the mountain bike trail
+- Miniature golf in Volkspark Hamburg – in the middle of the forest, right next to the mountain bike trail

-- Minigolfplatz in Hamburg Horn – in the middle of the horse race course in the district Horn
+- Miniature golf course in Hamburg Horn – in the middle of the Horner Rennbahn

-- Minigolf Planten un Blomen – The minigolf course in the middle of one of Hamburg’s most famous parks
+- Miniature golf Planten un Blomen – the miniature golf course in the middle of one of the most famous parks in

 There are 2 paintball facilities in Hamburg: